What kinds of works will be considered for the Celebration of Scholarship?

 Who is eligible to participate?

-Undergraduate students, graduate students, faculty, staff members, and alumni graduating in May or December 2014 who graduated in Academic Year 2013-2014 or later are invited to apply to present at the Celebration of Scholarship.
+Undergraduate students, graduate students, and alumni who graduated in Academic Year 2014-2015 or later are invited to apply to present at the Celebration of Scholarship.
+Faculty and Staff may also apply.
 Preference will be given to current undergraduate and graduate students during the review process, but opportunities for faculty, staff, and recent alumni to participate will exist as space allows.

 What must I submit to be considered?